zeixcom/craft-boarding/README.md

 **Export Includes**:
 - **Multi-site translations**: All language versions of tour content
-- **Site-specific settings**: Localized button texts and configurations

 **Import Behavior**:
 - **Translation Preservation**: Multi-site translations are imported and mapped to corresponding sites
 - **Site Mapping**: Map imported sites to sites in your current project

-**Best Practices for Multi-Language Import/Export**:
-1. Export all tours from your source project
-2. Set up your destination project with matching site structure (same site handles if possible)
-3. Import tours and test each language version to ensure proper targeting

 #### Duplicating Tours